 Exchange ideas and knowledge to consolidate cultural identity

-“We want ideas and Reset exchange ideas, help each other with our experiences and talk together about how we are now Boy people a cultural identity for that Future preserve and develop,” says Frances.
+“We want ideas and Deselect exchange ideas, help each other with our experiences and talk together about how we are now Boy people a cultural identity for that Future preserve and develop,” says Frances.

 But the two need money for the trip: at least 3000 euros per person.
 Because Kawakawa is located in a socially disadvantaged region, the Bay of Islands, in the north of New Zealand's North Island.
 The two now want to raise the money through fundraising to earn – eg by making bratwurst sell or at festivals.